davidfowl/aspnetvnextwebapiapp/Generations.md

 #### Generating dependency references

-Unlike previous PCL packages, .NET Standard Platform based targets require dependencies to be fully specified.
-The specific version of the dependency doesn't matter but the fact a depedency in stated does.
+Unlike previous PCL packages, targeting the .NET Standard Platform requires the package dependencies to be fully specified.
+The specific version of the dependency doesn't matter but stating the dependency does.
 To aid in making this simple in the short term [Oren Novotny](https://github.com/onovotny) built a tool that can be used to generate the correct depenencies for nuspec metadata for your .NET Standard Platform based projects/assemblies:

 https://github.com/onovotny/ReferenceGenerator

-We expect to have something like built into the project system as a first class experience.
+We expect to have something like this built into the Visual Studio project system as a first class experience in the future.

 #### Bait and switch

-PCLCrypto is a popular NuGet package that provides portable surface area via the [bait and switch technique](http://ericsink.com/entries/pcl_bait_and_switch.html).
-Usually, it's done with a bunch of platform specific folders (switch) and a portable folder (the bait) that is used for compilation (reference assembly):
+**PCLCrypto** is a popular NuGet package that provides portable surface area via the [bait and switch technique](http://ericsink.com/entries/pcl_bait_and_switch.html).
+Usually, it's done with a number of platform-specific folders (the switch) and a portable folder (the bait) that is used for compilation (reference assembly):

 ```
 PCLCrypto/1.0.80/lib/Xamarin.iOS/PCLCrypto.dll